crista88/astral-onepage/README.txt

-Astral by HTML5 UP
+Astral One page (Modified by DOITpro WEB)

-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Original Template by HTML5 UP for personal and commercial use under the CC BY 3.0 license

-First of its kind on H5U!
-Astral features a flat, minimalistic design, a fully animated interface (with noscript fallbacks), and styling for all basic page elements (including blockquotes, tables and lists).
-Enjoy!

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

-AJ
-aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).

-Credits:
+About This Template

+This version of Astral has been modified and redesigned by DOITpro WEB based on the original template created by HTML5 UP.
+It retains the flat, minimalistic design with a fully animated interface (including fallback options for non-script environments) while introducing custom modifications to enhance functionality and visual appeal.

+Modifications by DOITpro WEB

+Customized layout & design updates to better suit modern websites.

+Replaced demo images with a mix of personal images and Pexels free images.

+Adjusted styling for various page elements, including typography and animations.

+Optimized structure for better usability and mobile responsiveness.

-	Demo Images:
+Demo Images

-		Unsplash (unsplash.com)
+Original Demo Images: Unsplash (unsplash.com) (not included in this version)

-	Icons:
+New Demo Images: Pexels (pexels.com) & custom images by DOITpro WEB

+Credits

+Original Template: HTML5 UP

-		Font Awesome (fontawesome.io)
+Icons: Font Awesome (fontawesome.io)

-	Other:
+Other Libraries:

 jQuery (jquery.com)

-		Responsive Tools (github.com/ajlkn/responsive-tools)
+PS: Need help with the contact form?

+Give formspree.io a try—it's awesome!